sphericalice/bpre-unown-report/README.md

 However, if you want the code to be inserted at a particular address, you can specify it by updating the definition of `START_AT` in `config.mk`; if the given address is acceptable (i.e. is word-aligned and has enough bytes of free space), it will be inserted there.
 Otherwise, it will just use `START_AT` to determine where in the ROM it should start looking for free space.

-If you want to edit the strings involved in this feature - for example, to decapitalize `UNOWN` to `Unown` - they can be found and modified in `src/strings.c`.
+If you want to edit the strings involved in this feature - for example, to edit the Gaia-specific story text - they can be found and modified in `src/strings.c`.

 Once you're ready, run the following to build the project: